thelittleleo/demo/README.md

 # demo
-This demo is for practicing stuffs related to Git and GitHub
+This demo is for practicing stuffs related to Git and GitHub.
+Learning how to use github.